-Let T be a tree with link node u^ .
-Let o be the root of T. A planar straight-line grid drawing Γ of T is a feasible drawing of T, if it has the following three properties:
+Let r be the root of T. Let u^ be the link node of T. Γ is a feasible drawing of T, if it has the following three properties:

-- Property 1: The root o is placed at the top-left corner of Γ . - Property 2: If $u^ \neq o$, then u^ is placed at the bottom boundary of Γ .
-Moreover, we can move u^ downwards in its vertical channel by any distance without causing any edge-crossings in Γ . - Property 3: If $u^ = o$, then no other node or edge of T is placed on, or crosses the vertical and horizontal channels occupied by o.
-Moreover, we can move u^ (i.e., o) upwards in its vertical channel by any distance without causing any edge-crossings in Γ .
+- Property 1: The root r is placed at the top-left corner of Γ . - Property 2: If $u^ \neq r$, then u^ is placed at the bottom boundary of Γ .
+Moreover, we can move u^ downwards in its vertical channel by any distance without causing any edge-crossings in Γ . - Property 3: If $u^ = r$, then no other node or edge of T is placed on, or crosses the vertical and horizontal channels occupied by r.